 Regina M. was diagnosed with right coronal craniosynostosis (a skull deformity) at four-months-old.
-She had a surgery recently to correct her skull and had one blood transfusion.
-After a second surgery, she may need more blood transfusions in the future as more surgeries may be needed.
+During corrective cranial surgery, Regina received a lifesaving blood transfusion.
+She may need more blood transfusions in the future as more surgeries may be needed.

 Caroline W. was diagnosed with high-risk neuroblastoma in 2013.
-She underwent many rounds of chemotherapy, radiation therapy and 6 rounds of antibody-driven immunotherapy.
-She also received several blood and platelets transfusions as part of her treatment.
-Caroline is now clear of the disease!
-She loves to dance, read, play with medical equipment, and order people around.
+She underwent many rounds of chemotherapy, radiation therapy, and six rounds of antibody-driven immunotherapy.
+During treatment, Caroline received several blood and platelets transfusions.
+Today, Caroline is clear of the disease!
+She loves to dance, read, and play with medical equipment.

 Max M. was born prematurely and became anemic due to a rare blood type incompatibility.
 He required a blood transfusion after being diagnosed at Rady Children’s.
 Now he is doing well and his parents are so grateful to San Diego Blood Bank and all of those who donate blood.

-Army Veteran and former Police Officer, Eric Fulton was diagnosed with leukemia on May 1, 2015.
-The father of 6 trained in Iraq and served with K9 bomb dogs.
-Some of Eric’s hobbies are hiking, riding his Harley and kids sports.
-Eric completed chemotherapy and received over 20 blood transfusions as part of his treatment.
-Eric is currently in remission and doing great.
+Army Veteran and former Police Officer, Eric F., was diagnosed with leukemia on May 1, 2015.
+The father of six trained in Iraq and served valiantly with K9 bomb dogs.
+Some of Eric’s hobbies are hiking, riding his Harley, and kids sports.
+During chemotherapy, Eric received more than 20 lifesaving blood transfusions.
+Eric is currently in remission and enjoying time with his family.

 Greyson E. was born with a congenital heart defect and at just one-day-old he underwent his first open-heart surgery.
 Greyson's second open-heart surgery was at six-months-old and his third at three-years-old.
 He has received several blood transfusions and may require more in the future.
 Greyson is a happy, energetic little man.
 He loves superheroes and playing with his two sisters.

 Bryan C. experienced multiple life-threatening injuries when struck by a truck while riding his bicycle to work.
-During his long recovery he required many units of blood products.
+During his long recovery, he required many units of blood products.
 He thanks all those who donate blood and support San Diego Blood Bank and is now a dedicated platelet donor!

-Kennedy Kraus received blood transfusions as part of her treatment for aplastic anemia before undergoing a successful bone marrow transplant in 2007.
-Today Kennedy is healthy; she is a senior in high school and getting ready to apply to college to pursue a medical career.
-Kennedy volunteers for the blood bank and has an appreciation for life far beyond her years.
+Kennedy K. received blood transfusions to help treat aplastic anemia before undergoing a successful bone marrow transplant in 2007.
+Today, Kennedy is healthy, thriving, and plans to pursue a medical career.
+Kennedy is grateful for blood donors and her wonderful life.

 Waylon was born in 2012 with severe respiratory distress.
-During the 13 weeks after his birth he had two surgeries and 50 blood transfusions.
-At home now, he is off oxygen completely.
+During the 13 weeks after his birth, he had two lifesaving surgeries and 50 blood transfusions.

-Stefanie Sacknoff was transfusion dependent for eleven years due to aplastic anemia.
-Thanks to a bone marrow transplant in 2007, Stefanie is completely recovered and graduated from George Washington University in 2013, as a physician assistant.
-She now works locally in Hematology/Oncology and enjoys spending time with her family and 2-year-old nephew who all live in San Diego.
+Stefanie S. was transfusion dependent for eleven years due to aplastic anemia.
+Thanks to a bone marrow transplant in 2007, Stefanie is completely recovered, is a graduate from George Washington University, and is now a physician assistant.
+She works locally in Hematology/Oncology and enjoys spending time with her family in San Diego.

-Gabriella "Ella" Martinez is dependent on blood transfusions every two weeks.
-She has a rare form of anemia—beta thalassemia major.
-She has been receiving transfusions since she was a baby and will continue so her mother and Rady Children's Hospital-San Diego, Ella conquers day-long transfusions and hospital visits with a positive attitude and appreciation for those who donate blood.
-Ella, her mother Erica, and family members frequently attend mobile blood drives and donation locations to thank blood donors for the precious gift they are giving Ella and patients like her.
+Gabriella "Ella" M. iis dependent on biweekly blood transfusions to treat a life-threatening form of anemia—beta-thalassemia major.
+She has been receiving transfusions since she was a baby and will continue to need blood to stay healthy.
+At Rady Children's Hospital-San Diego, Ella conquers day-long transfusions and hospital visits with a positive attitude and appreciation for those who donate blood.
+Ella, her mother Erica, and family members frequently attend mobile blood drives and donation locations to thank blood donors for the precious gift they give.

-Kamila has beta thalassemia major, a severe form of anemia that requires regular transfusions.
-Her first blood transfusion occured when she was just two months old and has celebrated more than 100 total blood trasfusions.
-A nurse at Rady Children’s introduced Kamila’s mother to Gabriella’s mother and together their families help each other and support the San Diego Blood Bank.
-They are so grateful for the transfusions that keep their children alive and healthy.
+Kamila has beta-thalassemia major, a hereditary and life-threatening form of anemia that requires regular blood transfusions.
+Her first blood transfusion occurred when she was just two months old, and she has celebrated more than 100 total blood transfusions.
+A nurse at Rady Children’s Hospital-San Diego introduced Kamila’s mother to Ella's mother, and together their families support each other and San Diego Blood Bank.
+They are so grateful for the lifesaving transfusions that keep their children alive and healthy.

-Micah Bernstein was diagnosed with high-risk neuroblastoma when he was 15 months old.
-The three + years of treatments that have followed have required many transfusions.
-Micah is still very active playing with cars, riding his bike, reading books and loving school when he can attend.
+Micah B. was diagnosed with high-risk neuroblastoma when he was 15 months old.
+Many years of treatments required several blood transfusions.
+Today, Micah is still very active playing with cars, riding his bike, reading books, and loving school when he can attend.

-Charlene Waddell was diagnosed with stage-4 colon cancer, which metastasized to her liver and she needed multiple blood transfusions and after recovery was able to beat cancer.
+Charlene W. was diagnosed with stage-4 colon cancer, which metastasized to her liver and required surgery.
+During treatment she received multiple blood transfusions and after recovery was able to beat cancer.
 Charlene is grateful for her health and encourages anyone who can donate, to give the gift of life.